neverRare/stringed-old/README.md

 An expression-based esoteric programming language that works with REPL.

 Just a little note, I'm ~~dumb~~ a beginner when it comes to making a programming language and stuffs, this project may not even be considered as programming language.
 Also, I just started using rust like few months ago, so the code quality may be bad.
-I'm working to make this improve and learn :D .
+I'm working to make this improve and learn :D I love exploring.
 I hope you'll like this project.

 ## Installation